Yellow-spotted monitor: Description

-The yellow-spotted monitor displays great sexual dimorphism, with the female reaching an average total length of three feet (90 cm), while the male reaches an average of 4–5 ft.
+The Argus monitor displays great sexual dimorphism, with the female reaching an average total length of three feet (90 cm), while the male reaches an average of 4–5 ft.
 The largest specimens can have a length in 1.6 m and a mass in 7 kg.
-It's the third largest lizard in Australia, after perentie and lace monitor.
+It is the third largest lizard in Australia, after perentie and lace monitor.
 The larger subspecies is V. panoptes panoptes and the smaller one is V. panoptes horni.
 It is a reasonably lean monitor and does not put on the bulk that other monitors in Africa and Asia do.
-Most Varanus panoptes are yellow in color, with a background of brown or dark tan, but their color often varies on an individual basis or on their place of origin.
+Most Argus monitors are yellow in colour, with a background of brown or dark tan, but their colour often varies on an individual basis or on their place of origin.

-Breeding
+Life cycle and reproduction

+Argus monitors have an unusually "fast" life cycle compared to other monitors.
+Large-bodied monitors usually take 2 or more years to reach sexual maturity, but Argus monitors may do so in less than 1 year (though this varies among populations).
+Males grow faster than females and also live longer; in the Kimberley, male monitors have a mean age of 465 days versus 263 days for females.

 In Arnhem Land, they lay 6 to 13 eggs between January and February.
-Due to similar genetic structures, the yellow-spotted monitor is able to naturally hybridise with the Gould's monitor with a stable hybrid zone.
+Due to similar genetic structures, the Argus monitor is able to naturally hybridise with the Gould's monitor with a stable hybrid zone.

+Argus monitors may utilize communal warrens.
+These interconnected systems of underground burrows are sometimes used by multiple argus monitors; one study found at least 6 individuals utilizing the same warren.
+These warrens also possibly accommodate communal nesting, where different females each dig their own egg burrows within the same warren.

+These lizards create helical nest burrows with an average depth of 2.6 m, the deepest known burrow of any vertebrate (as of 2015).
+The function of such deep burrows may be to protect the eggs from temperature fluctuations, drying out, and/or cannibalism by males during their 8-month-long gestation.